Ending Star Wars: Episode IX and Michael Arndt’s “Philosophical Stakes”

 But DOTF’s solution has its issues too.
 The film answers the balance question with a “Grey Jedi” solution — “balance within”, as Luke calls it.
 Rey draws on both dark and light.
 It’s an intuitively appealing idea.
 Thesis, antithesis, synthesis, right?
 But it undermines the obstacles that Luke and Anakin faced.
 If you can in fact dabble with the dark side without being totally consumed by it, how come didn’t Luke figure that out?
 How did a thousand generations of Jedi never think of this, but Rey figures it out on her own like it’s the most obvious thing in the world?
 Sure, the prequel Jedi were dogmatic and narrow-minded, but they developed their rules precisely because it’s not as easy as this.
 And what does it mean in practice?
 The script needed to make Rey work harder to figure her new truth out, and make her discovery more sophisticated or innovative, for it not to feel like every Jedi who preceded her was just a bit dim.

-But this script was gunning for the right things.
+But this script was gunning for the right things, and it manages not to be hamstrung by the choice to have the sequel trilogy repeat essentially the same conflict as the originals.
 It was an early draft, and with some refining, I think it would have made for a satisfying finale.
 Rey is the ideal person to show selflessness as strength.
 She has serious abandonment issues.
 Her biggest fear is that she’ll be forgotten about and cease to exist.
 Isolating her from the resistance, having Kylo perhaps drain the life from them on Coruscant, and making her willing to sacrifice herself for the galaxy, would be an immensely powerful act on her part.